-From the early days of garage rock to the grunge explosion of the ‘90s, Washington state has had an outsized influence on the sounds of American music.
+From the early days of garage rock to the grunge explosion of the nineties, Washington State has had an outsized influence on the sounds of American music.

 The best songs about Washington range from rock to hip-hop to country.
-Check out our list of highlights for the unique sounds of Washington!
+Check out our list of 151 of the best songs about Washington!
+Let’s get started.

 Grohl’s “Aurora,” from the album There Is Nothing Left to Lose, finds the singer grappling with his past while referencing Aurora, a long stretch of highway that runs through Seattle.